ncatlab/nlab-content/pages/4/3/0/8/8034/content.md

 see the references at [[nLab:p-divisible group]], in particular the notes

 * Richard Pink, *Shatz Group Schemes, Formal Groups, and $p$-Divisible Groups*

+for torsion parts of module spectra, see the lecture notes

+* Fabian Hebestreit, *Algebraic and Hermitian $K$-Theory*, Ch.
+IV.16b.

 [[!redirects p-torsion subgroup]]
 [[!redirects p-torsion subgroups]]